simsalabim/jasmine-favicon-reporter/README.md

 # Jasmine Favicon Reporter

-Jasmine reporter that shows count of *RED* tests in favicon.
+Jasmine reporter that shows count of `RED` tests in favicon.

+Tests and demo available [here](http://simsalabim.github.io/jasmine-favicon-reporter)

 # How to use